stecb/qsomeness/README.md

 # qsomeness
-A tiny tool to work with url querystring
+A tiny tool to work with url querystrings